Part of the “Before You Buy” Series

-More neutral, crisp, and sterile for sure, and the difference this time around is more noticeable than it is with the Zen.
+A bit more neutral, crisp, and sterile for sure, and the difference this time around is more noticeable than it is with the Zen/K5 Pro comparison.

 “Are you cool, man?”

-So the ATOM is incredibly clean and immaculate sounding while the K5 Pro kind of mimics the effect of listening with a tube amp.
+So the ATOM is incredibly clean and immaculate sounding while the K5 Pro leans a tad warm – i.e heading in the direction of a semi-tubey type of sound (perhaps a Tube hybrid) but still nowhere close to an actual tube amp.

 The other difference is that the ATOM is just an Amp and needs a separate DAC to function.
-It’s also in my top 3 recommendations but the K5 Pro is a bit more versatile and affordable.
+Just snag an ATOM DAC to keep it nice and organized.